 Spring.
 3(3-0) Interdepartmental with Fisheries and Wildlife.
 Administered by Fisheries and Wildlife.
-P:M: (ZOL 355 or FW 205) and (EC 201 or EC 202) R: Open only to juniors or seniors or graduate students.
+P: EC 201 or EC 202 R: Open to juniors or seniors or graduate students.

 Global issues and their impacts on implications for the management of fisheries and wildlife resources.